PREVIOUS | TABLE OF CONTENTS | NEXT

 - Probationary—Used to appraise performance during the probationary period for a new hire in any position.

-All employees are evaluated on the County’s core competencies.
-The core competencies and behavioral anchors associated with each of the competencies for both employees and supervisors are readily accessible to all employees on the Department of Human Resources’ Competencies Web page.
+All employees are evaluated on the County’s capabilities.
+The capabilities and behavioral examples are readily accessible to all employees on the Department of Human Resources’ Capabilities Web page.

 The County Manager, in his sole discretion, determines eligibility for pay increases.
 In most cases, employees must receive an acceptable or better rating on their annual performance appraisal to be eligible for an increase in pay.
 Employees hired after April 30 may not be eligible for a pay increase in the next fiscal year.